Darrington, West Yorkshire: Darrington today

-Although the Holly Cottage Post Office has closed, a post office is available on Monday and Thursday mornings on Phillips Lane.
-There have been many post office moves in the village.
-According to the Post Office Archives, the first post office in the village was opened in 1888; in 1889, it gained permission to deal with money orders.
+Although the Holly Cottage Post Office has closed, a post office is available on Monday morning only on Phillips Lane.

 St Luke and All Saints Church

 Next to the school is the 13th century parish church of St Luke and All Saints, for the parish of Darrington with Wentbridge in the Benefice of the Went Valley.
 Booklets of monumental inscriptions from the churchyard and that of Wentbridge are available here from the Pontefract & District Family History Society.
 Church records are kept at the West Yorkshire County Archives.
 The building was restored in 1855, and local people including antiquarians complained strongly of damage to historical features.
 Fine workmanship on rare stone effigies in the north chancel aisle had been "obliterated" by liberal use of whitewash.
 A Norman arch between nave and tower had been partially removed to make way for a large pew.
 A "considerable quantity" of carved oak furniture and woodwork had been sold and dispersed.
 A "highly interesting stone effigy of a "recumbent figure in armour" had "mysteriously disappeared."